 What are “Dogs Like Avery?”

 “Dogs Like Avery” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Humble beginnings as a flea-infested morbidly obese backyard dog.
 Rescue and then adoption at 4 years old was the catalyst for a better life.
 Avery has become a seasoned hiker and savvy traveler.
 She has a closet full of clothes and models her own line of necklaces.
 She insists that everyone stop what they're doing and rub her belly instead.
 There is no such thing as too many belly rubs.”